Professor of Social Work, Director of Social Work Program

 I have been actively facilitating the delivery of an evening degree completion format of our Social Work degree.
 This makes our social work curriculum (taught by GC faculty) accessible to adult students who’ve already earned an AA.
 The format includes block classes taught in the evening.
-Our sixth cohort begins August 2017.
+Our tenth cohort begins August 2021.

-The Social Work Program was successfully reaccredited by the Council on Social Work Education in 2014.
+The Social Work Program was successfully reaccredited by the Council on Social Work Education in 2014 and we are actively engaged in our self-study in preparation for our next site visit.

 Social Work Practice Theory 1